An International Baccalaureate World School

 Semper ad meliora - Always towards better things.

 As a Positive Education and Visible Wellbeing School, Ravenswood understands that wellbeing and academic success are inextricably linked.
 Principal Mrs Anne Johnstone is internationally recognised for her pioneering work in the field of Positive Education and youth wellbeing.
-She is the 2022 recipient of the Phyllis Evans Medal from the Teachers’ Guild of NSW, a prize that acknowledges a 'distinguished educator of great standing.'
-She is also the Chair of the Australian Positive Education Schools Association (PESA), Vice-Chair of the International Positive Education Network (IPEN) and she holds a master’s degree in Positive Education from the University of Pennsylvania.
+She was the 2022 recipient of the Phyllis Evans Medal from the Teachers’ Guild of NSW, a prize that acknowledges a 'distinguished educator of great standing.'
+She received an Excellence Award for School Principal Of the Year at the 2022 Australian Education Awards and featured on the 2022 The Educator Hot List, which recognises educators who represent the cutting edge of educational excellence in Australia.
+Mrs Anne Johnstone is also the Chair of the Australian Positive Education Schools Association (PESA), Vice-Chair of the International Positive Education Network (IPEN) and she holds a master’s degree in Positive Education from the University of Pennsylvania.